David Pannick, Baron Pannick: Personal life

-He married Denise Sloam in 1978.
+Pannick married Denise Sloam in 1978.
 The couple had two sons and one daughter.
 She died of cancer in 1999.
-Pannick married Israeli-born lawyer Nathalie Trager-Lewis in 2003.
+Pannick married lawyer Nathalie Trager-Lewis in 2003.
 The couple have two daughters and a son.
-He is Jewish.

-Hamlyn lecture

-In 2021, he delivered the Hamlyn lecture series on the subject of Advocacy.
+His entry in Who's Who lists his recreations as “travel, supporting Arsenal F.C., musicals”.

+Pannick is also a patron for the United Kingdom Lawyers for Israel lobbyist group, a pro-Israeli association of lawyers that support Israel and Israelis with their legal skills.
+UK Lawyers for Israel was referred to the Solicitors Regulation Authority for its alleged use of SLAPPs to intimidate pro-Palestine groups and activities.